National Council of Young Israel: Synagogues

 The first Young Israel synagogue was established in 1913 on East Broadway, on Manhattan's Lower East Side.
-David Warshaw traces the origins of the new synagogue to the summer of 1913, when some members of the YI seminar group were asked into a storefront shul at 205 East Broadway, to complete a minyan.
+David Warshaw traces the origins of the new synagogue to the summer of 1913, when some members of the YI seminar group were asked into a storefront shul [synagogue] at 205 East Broadway, to complete a minyan.
 Much to their delight, the shul allowed the new young members to lead services at least once each month.
 As they led the services, the Young Israel members introduced some small stylistic changes, that were acceptable to the Orthodox wing and would make the service more palatable to the Young Israel congregants.
 The changes included singing many parts of the prayer service, and the distribution of worship honors equally, where they had traditionally gone to established, wealthy congregants who could pay for them.

 Though the shul predated its Young Israel members, within months, they had attracted so many new young members, that they outgrew the store and moved to the Educational Alliance building.
 The young people had taken over the shul, itself a novel experience.
 However, it was not directly linked to the Young Israel lecture series, only sharing a common group of leaders, and the common idea of refreshing Orthodoxy for younger Jews.
 Recognizing its potential for young Jews everywhere, they named themselves "The Model Synagogue Organization."
 However, they recognized the synergy with the forums, and renamed the shul Young Israel.

 The first name of the shul was prescient.
 Young Jews in other neighborhoods were soon starting their own Young Israel shuls.
 However, each was independent, with only informal connections to the original group.